My Art Story

 Drawing

-Throughout my life I have always drawn - using every kind of pencil or marker.
-I have forayed into painting - but always come back to drawing.
-My focus for my Honours project in 2025 was on my drawing practice, and this year has expanded my practice into performance drawing, video and animation.
+I have always drawn - using every kind of pencil or marker.
+My drawing practice has expanded into stop motion video and animation.
 Drawing is a vast field - defined simply as one surface touching another.

 Urban sketching